 Funder: Department of Housing and Urban Development

-Summary: Supports state, local, and tribal governments in deploying and evaluating automated building code permitting systems to assess real-world effectiveness and inform broader adoption.
+Summary: Supports jurisdictions to deploy and evaluate automated building code permitting systems, generating evidence to inform broader adoption.